rseah145/smw-term2/Journal_3_notes/Section A.md

 #### KDC

 Supplies tickets and generates temporary session keys that allow a user to securely authenticate to a service

+KDC stores all secret symmetrical keys for